Manual Installation

 Before importing a database server/cluster into ClusterControl or deploy a new cluster, set up passwordless SSH from ClusterControl host to the database host(s).
 Use the following command to copy the SSH key to the target hosts:

-Replace {SSH user} and {IP address of the target node} with appropriate values.
+with appropriate values.
 Repeat the command for all target hosts.

 The installation is complete and you can start to import existing or deploy a new database cluster.
 See User Guide to start using ClusterControl.